AmirIvry-aka-AI/DSML-and-RESL-measures/README.md

 ## Room for Improvement
 Future release may include:
-- Double-talk detector for efficient analysis of measures
-- Additional parameters for enhanced user experience (e.g., saving option of raw measures data and its figures)
+- Enhance user experience by adding more features and GUI
-- Option to run code from shell
+- Permit running the code from shell

 ## Acknowledgements
 This research was supported by the Pazy Research Foundation, the Israel Science Foundation (ISF), and the International Speech Communication Association (ISCA).
 We would also like to thank stem audio for their technical support.
+If you use this repo or other instance of this research, please cite the following: <br/>
+@inproceedings{ivry2021objective,<br/>
+  title={Objective Metrics to Evaluate Residual-Echo Suppression During Double-Talk},<br/>
+  author={Ivry, Amir and Cohen, Israel and Berdugo, Baruch},<br/>
+  booktitle={WASPAA},<br/>
+  year={2021},<br/>
+  organization={IEEE}<br/>
+}

 ## Contact